w3c/wai-tutorials/source/carousels/controls.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-## List of Slides
+## Adding Slide Navigation Buttons

-Optionally, a list of slides can be used to provide the user a sense of how much information is in a slide and which the current slide is in the sequence of slides.
+Optionally, a list of all slides can be used to provide the user a sense of how much information is contained in the carousel and which of the slides is currently activated.

+### Concepts

 {::nomarkdown}
 <%= sample_start %>